edalorzo/fundamental-programming/README.rst

     }
  }

-If you're following TDD style, you need not have implemented the ``SavingsAccount`` class and initially all tests would fail and gradually start passing as the methods are implemented properly one by one in the class.
+If you're following TDD style, you need not have implemented the ``SavingsAccount`` class, and initially, all tests would fail and gradually start passing as the methods are implemented properly one by one in the class.

 Beware of Constructor Parameters
 --------------------------------

-Perhaps the most classical example of validation omission is the failure to properly validate the nullability of a method argument, particularly when it happens in a constructor.
+Perhaps the most classic example of validation omission is the failure to properly validate the nullability of a method argument, mainly when it happens in a constructor.
 For example, consider this class:

 .. code-block:: java